 Altnagelvin Hospital will welcome back visitors from Friday.

-New guidance that will facilitate increased visiting in health and social care settings in Northern Ireland will come into effect from May 7, Health Minister Robin Swann has announced.
+New guidance that will facilitate increased visiting in health and social care settings in Northern Ireland comes into effect today.

 The updated guidance for visiting will apply across all care settings including hospitals (including maternity), hospices and care homes.